EAS-E/EAS-E/README.md

 This can serve as an introduction the the EAS-E concept.
 Note that this implementation is not complete.
 Refer to EAS-Enotes.txt for a discussion of some differences.

-The language evolved, as SIMSCRipt ii.5 to be a proprietary product of CACI of which Markowitz was co-founder.
+The language evolved, as SIMSCRIPT II.5, to be a proprietary product of CACI of which Markowitz was co-founder.

 At this time there is no simulation support - Events are not implemented.